Votedby her peers asoneofD Magazine’sBest Lawyers in Dallasin2018,2019, and 2020.

 Karin Zaner’s passion for helping Texas doctors began in 1999, representing Dr. Lawrence Poliner in his noted federal court lawsuit against Presbyterian Hospital of Dallas, resulting in a $366 million verdict, the ninth largest jury verdict in the country in 2004.

 Since that time, Karin has become a highly sought-after advocate for physicians, as well as a frequent speaker to physician groups on the topics of peer review and credentialing, as well as other pressing health care issues affecting the medical profession.
 Her extensive yet handy Physician’s Guides provide basic information to doctors, outline certain practical realities of medicine, and offer insights on best practices.
 Karin also writes for a variety of legal and medical publications, covering a broad range of relevant subjects and developing trends important to physicians.

-Karin is a Fellow and a member of the Board of Governors of the American College of Legal Medicine, serves on both the College of Liberal Arts Advisory Council and the Plan II Advisory Council at the University of Texas at Austin, is a member of the College of the State Bar of Texas, and is heavily involved in a variety of alumni activities at UT Austin.
+Karin is an active member of the Dallas Bar Association Health Law Section, serves on both the College of Liberal Arts Advisory Council and the Plan II Advisory Council at the University of Texas at Austin, is a member of the College of the State Bar of Texas, and is heavily involved in a variety of alumni activities at UT Austin.

 University of Texas School of Law, J.D., 1994